demondegreen/100-days-of-code/r1-log.md

 Not a lot new here, I actually thought it was significantly easier than the blackjack game, so it was a nice reprieve.
 I wrote it without assistance again, so this version is *my* take on the solution as a first prototype.
 It works.
 I feel like the penalize_player() function is kind of unnecessary, I only did it to avoid a couple of lines of repeated code, but that then necessitated rewriting all the turn count decrements as results of return rather than a direct decrement (which is easier to read).
 Whatever!
 Best number guessing game I've written in a while.

 Also spent some time reviewing a roadmap toward hopeful freelance work in the blockchain space.
 I feel like I am incredibly late to the party, but there's no time other than now.
 I can't do anything about past decisions.
 So let's do this.
 It does mean I have to add a javascript review (which I may do as part of another 100 days) as well as some serious react learning.
 (Maybe a CSS intensive also.
 I need enough to make a lightweight, responsive front-end and it isn't completely foreign, it has just been a while and I really want to make sure to use the current thinking patterns as regards...well everything.)

+### R1D13
+Nov 15, 2021 , had to work overnight all weekend.
+Been studing blockchain on the side, so still a win.

+Summary: general tips for debugging and using a debugger with breakpoints.
+No standalone final project, several coding exercises.

+This was a very quick day for me, I should have just done it yesterday but I was wiped.